We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Inflatable pads are also far less bulky than closed-cell foam mats.
 CCF pads have to be strapped to the outside of your pack.
 Whether secured horizontally to the top or bottom of your pack or vertically in a pocket or through bungee straps, tight squeezes and bushwhacking could catch your extra surface area, scratching the pad and slowing you down.
 I’ve become accustomed to my pack’s extra width and height thanks to the closed-cell foam pad, but scrambling through slot canyons still poses a challenge.

 An inflatable pad could be all you need, depending on the terrain.
-Sharp rocks, branches, thorns, or cactus needles all pose threats, but your tent bottom should provide ample protection for a durable inflatable pad.
-The weight of one heavier pad compared to two lighter pads will, of course, be comparable, and nothing can replace a solid sleep before a double-digit mile day.
+Sharp rocks, branches, thorns, or cactus needles all pose threats, but your tent bottom should provide protection for a durable inflatable pad.
+Nothing can replace a solid sleep before a big day.

 More expensive, more comfortable, and warmer, inflatable pads are worth the investment if it’s the only way you’ll get some shut-eye.
-Whether you choose a CCF pad, inflatable pad or double up, take into account what features matter most to you in the backcountry.
+Though, there is a secret third option in the inflatable vs. closed-cell foam sleeping pad debate.

 Dual Sleep System